He is the Founder and CEO of Fifth Avenue Brands, which is a prestigious PR company in NYC that handles media coverage and speaking events.

 Take it from legend Steve Jobs who leaves us with these iconic words, ” The ones who are crazy enough to think they can change the world… are the ones who do.”

-If you want to reach me, add me on Facebook and send me a message.Opinions expressed here by Contributors are their own.
+If you want to reach me, add me on Facebook and send me a message.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.